scipy/scipy/doc/source/dev/api-dev/nan_policy.rst

 The problem with this approach is that the masked array code might convert ``inf`` to a masked value, which we don't want to do (see above).
-It also means that, if care is not taken, the return value will be a masked array, which will likely be a surpise to the user if they passed in regular arrays.
+It also means that, if care is not taken, the return value will be a masked array, which will likely be a surprise to the user if they passed in regular arrays.